Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 Use the counter party protection instead of access controls on private contract implementations to protect against other network participants from updating the state.
 Counter party protection prevents non-participants from interacting with the private contract without additional access controls.

+## Mandatory Recipients protection

+Inherits all features of Counter party protection (including state divergence) but allows for one or more recipients to be defined as "mandatory" for the contract and to be included in all subsequent transactions to the contract so as to have full private state while normal recipients may only have partial state of the contract.

+Use the mandatory recipients protection if you need "governing" or "central" nodes defined to have full private state view at contract level for all or selective contracts deployed in the network.

 ## Private state validation